top of page

 Special Subject Forms

 Let us look at each type in turn.
-First, collective nouns.
+First, it's collective nouns.

 Collective Nouns